GeorgeWilliamStrong/multimodal-to-markdown/README.md

 The pipeline employs a multi-step approach:
 1. Voice Activity Detection (VAD) identifies speech segments in the audio
 2. Audio segmentation splits the file based on detected speech
-3. Each segment is transcribed using OpenAI's Whisper model
+3. Each segment is transcribed, in parallel, using OpenAI's Whisper model
 4. A post-processing step enhances the transcription with proper formatting, punctuation, and timestamps
 5. Finally, all segment transcriptions are merged into a single Markdown document